bccevc/evc-programs/README.md

 <img src="./imgs/in-truck.png" alt="Arduino truck dashboard" width="700"/>

+The most up-to-date sketch we're working on is labeled `goated.ino`. 🐐

 ***

 # The File Tree

-- `arduino-libraries` contains a couple of the library files used for the Arduino Mega.
-This is just for reference.
-Honestly, this might not even be necessary at this point.
 - `data` contains the data files of our test runs.
 - `docs` contains important documents or manuals.
-- `i2c-gps-programs` contains code for the Arduino Mega and UNO to display text on the LCD (using the I2C communication protocol) while getting GPS data (which uses UART serial).
 - `imgs` contains images that are displayed on this document.
-- `mega` contains code for the Arduino Mega.
+- `libraries` contains a couple of the library files used for the Arduino Mega.
+This is just for reference.
+Honestly, this might not even be necessary at this point.
-    - `canbus123` is the most recent program as of summer 2024 for the truck.
+- `parser` contains the script used to extract information from the generated output file.
+This will no longer be in use as the main sketch now outputs a comma-delimited file.
-- `test-programs` contains basic programs to demonstrate the basic functionality of the hardware.
+- `sketches` contains all of the Arduino sketches made.

 ***